I’ve Been There

 My essays and short stories are widely published and anthologized, and have been selected for Best American Essays and Best Women’s Travel Writing.
 I will find places for you to push your concept farther to discover its fullest potential, while also honing and clarifying what’s already on the page.
 I excel at tightening text, so if you’re struggling with the constraints of a word count, I’ll help you trim the fat.
 Contact me to discuss essays and stories.

 The work speaks for itself, but writers must also learn to highlight our uniqueness for juries and committees.
-I’ve been accepted to prestigious residencies like MacDowell, Ucross, Monson Arts, Jentel, and Chateau de la Napoule in Cannes, France, as well as major literary conferences and festivals.
+I served on the 2023 Selection Committee for the La Napoule Arts Foundation, and have received fellowships from prestigious residencies like MacDowell, Ucross, Monson Arts, Jentel, and Chateau de la Napoule in France, as well as major literary conferences and festivals.
 We’ll brainstorm possible angles and work together to give you the best chance at enchanting the gatekeepers.
 Contact me about statements and residency applications.

 Make It Up As We Go & Long-Term Coaching

 Have something else in mind?
 Email me to co-create a package tailored to your needs.
 Contact me about an individualized package.

 I’m a writing professor, and I’m very comfortable making suggestions on other writers’ drafts, but my own works-in-progress can feel un-fixable to me.
 I’d been working on my novel, Army of Lovers, for a long time and needed a fresh set of eyes on the manuscript.
 Alia Volz read my pages quickly, carefully and thoroughly and gave me the kind of supportive, generative and critical notes that every writer craves.
 She helped me solve problems that had confounded me.
 It’s rare to find someone who understands what the story needs while protecting the core of what is already on the page.
 Alia knows how to strike that balance.

 Author of the novels The World of Normal Boys and Army of Lovers